Investigating Non-local Features for Neural Constituency Parsing: Introduction

+To allow stronger interaction between non-local patterns and local constituents, we further propose a {\it Consistency} loss, which regularizes the co-occurrence between constituents and patterns by collecting corpus-level statistics.
+In particular, we count whether the constituents can be a sub-tree of the pattern based on the training set.
+For instance, both ${\tt NNS}$ and ${\tt NP}$ are legal to occur as sub-trees of the 3-gram pattern ${\{\tt VBD \ NP \ PP\}}$ in Figure~\ref{fig:intro}, while ${\tt S}$ or ${\tt ADJP}$ cannot be contained within this pattern based on grammar rules.
+Similarly, for the 2-gram pattern ${\{\tt NP \ PP\}}$ highlighted in Figure~\ref{fig:intro}, both ${\tt IN}$ and ${\tt NP}$ are consistent constituents, but ${\tt JJ}$ is not.
+The {\it Consistency} loss can be considered as injecting prior linguistic knowledge to our model, which forces the encoder to understand the grammar rules.
+Non-local dependencies among the constituents that share the same pattern are thus explicitly modeled.
+We denote our model as Injecting {\bf N}on-local {\bf F}eatures for neural {\bf C}hart-based parsers (NFC).

 We conduct experiments on both PTB and CTB.
-Equipped with BERT, our model achieves 95.92 F1 on PTB test set, which is the best reported performance for BERT-based single-model parsers.
-Our model also achieves highly competitive results (92.31 F1) on CTB, outperforming the baseline self-attentive parser (91.98 F1) and a 0-th order neural CRF parser (92.27 F1)~\cite{constituency-crf}.
+Equipped with BERT, NFC achieves 95.92 F1 on PTB test set, which is the best reported performance for BERT-based single-model parsers.
+For Chinese constituency parsing, NFC achieves highly competitive results (92.31 F1) on CTB, outperforming the baseline self-attentive parser (91.98 F1) and a 0-th order neural CRF parser (92.27 F1)~\cite{constituency-crf}.
+To further test the generalization ability, we annotate a multi-domain test set in English, including dialogue, forum, law, literature and review domains.
+Experiments demonstrate that NFC is robust in zero-shot cross-domain settings.
+Finally, NFC also performs competitively with other languages using the SPMRL 2013/2014 shared tasks, establishing the best reported results on three rich resource languages.
+We release our code and models at \url{https://github.com/RingoS/nfc-parser}.